 Thai basil is preferred, but you can get by using sweet basil if that’s all you can get.
 These two herbs are actually different, but the sweet basil can make do.

-Kaffir lime leaves are also preferred, but you can substitute lime zest- the fragrance will not be quite the same but it will be ok.
+Thai lime leaves are also preferred, but you can substitute lime zest- the fragrance will not be quite the same but it will be ok.
 I would avoid adding lime juice for this as it will unbalance the amount of sour in the flavors.

 The other thing is the dark sweet soy sauce which you might be able to approximate by adding molasses or brown sugar to a low-sodium soy sauce.
 It isn’t quite as salty as regular soy sauce, and the dark is also a little bit thicker.

-You can serve this on squares of iceberg lettuce and boston lettuce is also a good choice.
+You can serve this on squares of iceberg lettuce and Boston lettuce is also a good choice.
 You don’t really need to roll them into a wrap but eat them on the lettuce kind of like a tostada.
-The iceberg is firmer and easier to pick up and the boston is easier to fold (like a taco) so the choice is really yours.
+The iceberg is firmer and easier to pick up and the Boston is easier to fold (like a taco) so the choice is really yours.

 Thai Basil Chicken (Gai Pad Krapow)